ESO Astronomical Glossary - S

 Spiral galaxies are galaxies with a central, dense area and pinwheel-shaped arms spiralling outwards around it.
 The Milky Way and M31 (commonly known as the Andromeda Galaxy) are both spiral galaxies.

 A star is a self-luminous sphere of hot gas, predominantly hydrogen, held together by gravity; ordinary stars generate energy by nuclear fusion reactions in their dense cores, which lead to the production of helium and heavier elements.
 Stars are formed and reside in galaxies.
 They are generally classified according to their temperature and luminosity.

 The term stellar evolution refers to the life cycle of stars.

 Submillimetre astronomy is the branch of astronomy that studies radiation in the submillimetre part of the electromagnetic spectrum.
-ESO's Atacama Large Millimeter Array (ALMA) will be the world's biggest submillimetre observatory on its completion in 2013.
+The Atacama Large Millimeter/submillimeter Array (ALMA) became the world's biggest submillimetre observatory on its completion in 2013.

 Submillimetre radiation is electromagnetic radiation with wavelengths longer than infrared radiation but shorter than microwave radiation.
 It is the most energetic type of radio waves.

 A supernova is a huge explosion that occurs at the end of a heavy star's life.
 A supernova releases a tremendous amount of energy, expelling the outer layers of the star and momentarily becoming brighter than the entire galaxy it resides in.
 Alternatively a supernova explosion is thought to occur when a white dwarf has accreted sufficient material from a companion (see cataclysmic variable).